ZANTERAs/Daily_Market_Excel/README.md

 ---

 ## Company's Weekly Information
-❌Weekly News from each Comapany and how much that harm did to a company (✅ But not implemented on this code)
+✅Weekly News from each Comapany and how much that harm did to a company

 ---